Céline Condorelli

-Céline Condorelli (born 1974) is an artist who works between London and Milan and is best known for her publications The Company She Keeps and Support Structures and her artworks which work across the spheres of art and architecture.
-Support Structures was a co-publication with Gavin Wade (Director of Eastside Projects).
+Céline Condorelli (born 1974) is an artist who works in London and Lisbon and is best known for her publications The Company She Keeps and Support Structures and her artworks which work across the spheres of art and architecture.
+Support Structures was a co-publication with James Langdon and Gavin Wade (Director of Eastside Projects).
 She was shortlisted for the Max Mara Art Prize for Women in 2017.

 Her work spans architecture and art, exploring relationships, mechanisms and structures which often go unnoticed.

 Education

 Condorelli received her PhD in Research Architecture from Goldsmiths College, London, England, 2013.
 Prior to this she completed an MA in History and Theory of Architecture, University of East London, London, England, 2000.
 Before which, she achieved her RIBA part 2 and diploma from the Architectural Association School of Architecture, London, England, 1999 and her RIBA part 1 and degree from the Architectural Association School of Architecture, London, England, 1995.